WE ARE A RIGHTS RESPECTING SCHOOL

 Some of the ways we illustrate this is through embedding the articles into our policies, School Development Plan, our positive behaviour approaches and strategies, curriculum and planning.
 We want our children to become leaders of the school, steering the school towards excellence, whilst developing citizenship and knowledge related to British values, examples of this are through our pupil leaders, the Unicef Steering Group, and the impact on future planning through their evaluation of individual lessons and in assemblies.

-We achieved our 'Recognition of Commitment' on 23rd June 2016 and 'Level 1 on 3rd May 2017.
-It is Adderley Primary School's intention to achieve the Level 2 award.
+We achieved our BRONZE AWARD on 23rd June 2016 and SILVER AWARD on 3rd May 2017.
+It is Adderley Primary School's intention to achieve the GOLD AWARD.
 For further information about the Rights Respecting Schools Award (RRSA), please click here.

 UNICEF work with thousands of schools across the country to embed children’s rights in their ethos and culture, to improve well-being and develop every child’s talents and abilities to their full potential.
 The Award recognises a school's achievement in putting the United Nations Convention on the Rights of the Child (CRC or UNCRC) into practice within the school and beyond.